GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

 While considerable progress has been made in remediating the site, several significant areas still require remediation.
 EPA and GM were working cooperatively to further work at the site when GM filed for bankruptcy protection in June 2009.
 Subsequently, the Revitalizing Auto Communities Environmental Response (RACER) Trust was formed and assumed ownership of the site.
 Since that time, the pace of cleanup has quickened.

 Sampling in 2008, 2009 and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
 Contamination was also found in tunnels and soils located beneath the main production floor level at the plant.
 Under a Unilateral Administrative Order, MLC began and RACER completed the demolition of the buildings and addressed the contaminated soils and materials.
 The demolition, excavation of sub-slab soils and off-site disposal effort was performed from 2011-2014.

 EPA has conducted three five-year reviews at the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-Both reviews concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
+The reviews have concluded that response actions at the site to date are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
 The remedy will be protective in the long term once remaining remedial measures called for in the RODs are put in place.
 EPA will complete another five-year review in 2020.